 - pinch salt

-- 1.5 cups oats, use gluten free if desired
+- 1.5 cups gluten-free rolled oats, or use regular oats if desired

 - ½ cup walnuts, roughly chopped